blosm-org/blosm-core/README.md

 # blosm
-BLOSM is a p2p learning network built for lifelong and personalized learning at its core.
+BLOSM is a virtual learning environment built for lifelong and personalized learning at its core.